jdfung/BloodDay/README.md

 # BloodDay

 This is a web-based application for managing blood donations, developed using ASP.NET, C#, and MySQL.
-The application provides a platform for blood banks and donors to interact and manage the blood donation process efficiently.
+The application provides a platform for donors to interact and manage their blood donation process efficiently.

 ## Features include: